Ice dam formations.

 6. Typical developing ice dams growing up the roof and over the edge into a heavy ice formation:

-9. Ice everywhere, but note it all starts at the bottom edge of the roof, even on the 10′ overhang:
+9. Ice everywhere, but note that it all starts at the bottom edge of the roof, even on the 10′ overhang:

 12. Another developed ice dam, but still growing.
 It started along the drip edge of this 8′ overhang and had just made its way up to the heated garage area to the left: